chrisnoonan98675/site/xl-deploy/how-to/add-an-externally-stored-artifact-to-a-package.markdown

 When creating a deployable artifact, you can choose to either:

-* Upload a file that will be stored in JCR
+* Upload a file that will be stored in JCR.
-* Specify the `fileUri` property, which XL Deploy will use to resolve the artifact at runtime, using the URI with one of available artifact resolvers
+* Specify the `fileUri` property, which XL Deploy will use to resolve the artifact at runtime, using the URI with one of available artifact resolvers.

+Note that the checksum and placeholders are calculated only once when using the `fileUri` property.
+So the artifact content at the remote URI should not change after it was created in XL Deploy.

 ## Using Maven repository URI